 Spironucleus salmonicida is a species of fish parasite.
 It is a flagellate adapted to micro-aerobic environments that causes systemic infections in salmonid fish.
 The species creates foul-smelling, pus-filled abscesses in muscles and internal organs of aquarium fish.
 In the late 1980s when the disease was first reported, it was believed to be caused by Spironucleus barkhanus.
 Anders Jørgensen was the person that found out what species really caused the disease.

-Mitochondria related organelles (MROs) are believed to be found in Spironucleus Salmonicida.
-MROS identified in Spironucleus Salmonicida contained similar protein import and Fe-S machinery as in Giardia mitosomes and the MROS contained the enzyme characteristics similar to hydrogenosomes.
-Thereby affirming hydrogen production is prevalent in the Spironucleus genus.
+Spironucleus salmonicida contains mitochondrion-related organelles (MROs).
+MROS identified in S. salmonicida contained similar protein import and Fe-S machinery as in Giardia mitosomes and the MROS contained the enzyme characteristics similar to hydrogenosomes.
+Thereby affirming hydrogen production is prevalent in the genus Spironucleus.
 Hydrogenosomes produce ATP by substrate-level phosphorylation with hydrogen as a byproduct.

 Taxonomy ID 348837